The Fusion of Yoga and Alchemy: A of New Age Revamp

 Contemporary Significance and Traditions of Bygone Days

-Recap: – Where the Mind and Materiality Meets
+Summary: – Where the Mind and Materiality Meets

-Yoga and alchemy share the same purpose which is to develop the human vessel into a divine one whether through illumination in life or perfecting of formulary id est perfection as it was intended.
-David White, Professor of Religious Studies and director of Grand for the College of Letters & Sciences at the University of California Santa Barbara
+Yoga and alchemy share the same purpose which is to develop the human vessel into a divine one whether through illumination in life or perfecting of form id est perfection as it was intended.
+Dr. David White, Professor of Religious Studies and director of Grand for the College of Letters & Sciences at the University of California Santa Barbara

-Both yoga and alchemy involve mercury (symbolizing Śiva) merged with cinnabar, which is used to preserve life or achieve immortality — the union of soul (Śiva = Mercury) and body: word as flesh showed in primal archetypes formulations interested Brooke Smelter.
+Both yoga and alchemy involve mercury (symbolizing Śiva) combined with cinnabar, which is used to preserve life or achieve immortality — the union of soul (Śiva = Mercury) and body: word as flesh showed in primal archetypes formulations interested Brooke Smelter.
 Dr James Mallinson, Senior Lecturer in Sanskrit and Classical Indian Studies SOAS University of London